Creativity while Living with Dementia

 It was wonderful to meet up with the group members when they came along to the Opening Event of The Joy of Making at Wolverhampton Art Gallery in February 2012 and there is no doubt in my mind that,

-Not only did they benefit from taking part in the craft activities but they also experienced a huge sense of wellbeing by seeing their own creations shown in one of the country's best regional art galleries.
+Not only did they benefit from taking part in the craft activities but their wellbeing and feelings of self-worth also improved as a result of seeing their own creations shown in one of the country's best regional art galleries.

 And also attendance at the 2014 Creative Dementia Conference, Oxford (Creative Dementia Arts Network)